Asian American Psychologist

 My Clinical Experience

-Before starting this practice focused on AAPI mental health and expats, I was a generalist in a large medical system.
+Before starting this practice focused on AANHPI mental health, I was a generalist in a large medical system in California.
 I treated many different kinds of mental health conditions, including depression, anxiety and phobias, bipolar disorders, and PTSD/trauma.
-I did individual therapy and groups.
+I provided individual therapy and group therapy.
 I did shifts in the ER, providing psychiatric evaluations.
 I supervised the psychological evaluations of trainees.
 I learned so much everyday.
 The job was a crash course in mental health care in the US.

 Before that, I was a postdoctoral resident doing rotations in chronic pain and Intensive Outpatient Program (a higher level of care for acute mental health concerns).
 I also developed a self-compassion class and provided individual therapy for a variety of common concerns such as depression, relationship problems, and anxiety.